 Intermediate.
 This module follows on naturally from Russian 3.
-These will offer continuity of learning for those who have completed the third level module and an opportunity for those with some knowledge to work at an appropriate level to develop their knowledge of the language.
+It will offer continuity of learning for those who have completed Level 3 module.
+It also provides an opportunity for other students with prior knowledge of Russian with B1 of the CEFR (Common European Framework of Reference) to develop their competence in the language.

-These module will strengthen reading and writing skills and will also reinforce the communicative skills acquired during previous study of the Russian language.
+This module will strengthen reading and writing skills and will also reinforce the communicative skills acquired during previous study of the Russian language.
 Students will gain further insights into the culture and society of Russia.
-These module will offer a more advanced study of language structure and syntax and concentrate on using the target language for discussing and analysing topical issues in Russia.
+This module will offer a more advanced study of language structure and syntax and concentrate on using the target language for discussing and analysing topical issues in Russian-speaking countries.

 By the end of the module, students should be able to:

-- understand and produce the main ideas of complex text on concrete and abstract topics
+- understand the main ideas of complex text on concrete and abstract topics

-- understand extended speech in a variety of contexts, and the gist of most current affairs programmes and films (including implied meaning)read articles and reports concerned with contemporary problems
+- understand extended speech in a variety of contexts, and the gist of current affairs programmes and films

-- read articles and reports concerned with contemporary problems
+- read articles and reports relating to contemporary problems

 - interact with fluency and spontaneity, and account for and sustain viewpoints

-- write clear detailed text on a wide range of subjects; explain viewpoints on topical issues, giving advantages and disadvantages
+- write clear detailed texts on a wide range of subjects; explain viewpoints on topical issues

-By the end of the course, students should be able to perform many tasks at Level B2 Independent user (vantage) of the Common European Framework.
+By the end of the course, students should be able to perform a variety of tasks at Level B2 Independent user (vantage) of the CEFR (Common European Framework of Reference).

 The syllabus will include the following:

-Adjectivies: short forms and comparatives; verbs of motion with and without prefixes; figurative use of verbs of motion; Imperative; Gerunds; Active and passive participles; subjunctive,conditional clauses; impersonal expressions; syntax: compound sentence construction, dependent clauses.
+Adjectives: short forms and comparatives; verbs of motion with and without prefixes; figurative use of verbs of motion; Imperative; gerunds; active and passive participles; subjunctive; conditional clauses; impersonal expressions; compound sentence construction; dependent clauses.